-B. DETAILS OF BOARD MEETINGS HELD DURING THE FINANCIAL YEAR 2019-2020
+B. DETAILS OF BOARD MEETINGS HELD DURING THE FINANCIAL YEAR 2020-2021

-Four(4) Board Meetings were held during the Financial Year ended 31st March 2020.
-The Board meets at least 4 (four) times in a year, with maximum time gap of one hundred and twenty days between any two meetings as prescribed under Regulation 17 of the Listing Regulations.
+Ten (10) Board Meetings were held during the Financial Year ended 31st March 2021.
+The Board should meet at least 4 (four) times in a year, with maximum time gap of one hundred and twenty days between any two meetings as prescribed under Regulation 17 of the Listing Regulations.

-The details of the Board Meetings held during the Financial Year 2019-2020 are as under:
+The details of the Board Meetings held during the Financial Year 2020-2021 are as under: